Published January 25, 2022

 pdf.SaveAs(Path.Combine(Directory.GetCurrentDirectory(), "UrlToPdf.Pdf"))

-and that is it!
+And that is it!
+The corresponding results are:

 Please find the code sample under IronPDFDemo.HelloWorld project.